 - Place apple slices in a 9-inch pie pan on the uncooked crust.

-- It's easier to spread the crust if each bit of butter is coated with dry ingredients so they don't stick together.
+Cut the butter into small bits and toss with the dry ingredients.
+It's easier to spread the crust if each bit of butter is coated with dry ingredients so they don't stick together.

 - Spread the crumbly top mixture over the apples.

 Bake in a preheated 400°F oven for 30 to 35 minutes.
 (Put the pie on an aluminum foil covered cookie sheet in the oven just in case it overflows.)

 - The pie is done when the apple juice is thickened and bubbles up through the topping in several places.

 - Serve either warm or at room temperature.